joe153/react-native-aws-withauthenticator/README.md

-# react-native-aws-withauthenticator
+# Manually setting up Aws Withauthenticator
-Step by step instruction for setting up AWS Cognito withauthenticator and React Native using Expo
+Step by step instruction for setting up AWS Cognito withauthenticator and React Native using Expo, manually i.e. without using awsmobile

 ## AWS Setup
 #### Step 1: Create a new Mobile Hub project from AWS Console